 Art & culture

-Culture vultures will spend some time at the Victoria Art Gallery, a public art museum opened in 1900 to commemorate Queen Victoria’s diamond jubilee.
+Culture enthusiasts will visit the Victoria Art Gallery, a museum opened in 1900 to commemorate Queen Victoria’s diamond jubilee.
 The Fashion Museum also features collections dating back to the 1960s – one of the most iconic times for fashion in the UK.

 Things to do

 If you’re moving to Bath, one of the first things you should do is visit the iconic Roman Baths.
 A wander down the famous Royal Crescent is also a must.
-Built between 1767 and 1775 by John Wood the Younger, the landmark is arranged around a lawn overlooking Royal Victoria Park.
+Built by John Wood the Younger (1767-1775), the landmark is set around a lawn overlooking Royal Victoria Park.
 It encapsulates the tidiness and picture-perfect aesthetics found all around the city.

 What’s not to like?

-Anyone looking to live in a large bustling city with plenty going on might be left disappointed by Bath as it’s more of a large town than a city in reality.
+Bath may disappoint those seeking a bustling city life, as it feels more like a large town than a city.
 Still, it’s hard to make a case against anywhere that looks this good.

 Who lives there?